xwal/awesome-stars/topics.md

 - [XorTroll/Goldleaf](https://github.com/XorTroll/Goldleaf) - 🍂 Multipurpose homebrew tool for Nintendo Switch
 - [xbmc/xbmc](https://github.com/xbmc/xbmc) - Kodi is an award-winning free and open source home theater/media center software and entertainment hub for digital media.
 With its beautiful interface and powerful skinning engine, it's available for
 - [tuist/tuist](https://github.com/tuist/tuist) - 🚀 Create, maintain, and interact with Xcode projects at scale
+- [jwt/ruby-jwt](https://github.com/jwt/ruby-jwt) - A ruby implementation of the RFC 7519 OAuth JSON Web Token (JWT) standard.
 - [mattermost/mattermost](https://github.com/mattermost/mattermost) - Mattermost is an open source platform for secure collaboration across the entire software development lifecycle..
 - [Juanpe/About-SwiftUI](https://github.com/Juanpe/About-SwiftUI) - Gathering all info published, both by Apple and by others, about new framework SwiftUI.
+- [microsoft/terminal](https://github.com/microsoft/terminal) - The new Windows Terminal and the original Windows console host, all in the same place!
 - [timvisee/ffsend](https://github.com/timvisee/ffsend) - :mailbox_with_mail: Easily and securely share files from the command line.
 A fully featured Firefox Send client.
 - [mpv-player/mpv](https://github.com/mpv-player/mpv) - 🎥 Command line video player
 - [RxSwiftCommunity/Action](https://github.com/RxSwiftCommunity/Action) - Abstracts actions to be performed in RxSwift.